Sabin12648/user-dashboard/README.md

 ## Deployment

-The application is ready for deployment on platforms like:
+The application is deployed on platforms:
 - Vercel
-- Netlify
-- GitHub Pages
-- Any static hosting service

 ### Build for Production
 ```bash